 Well, what are Facebook and psychographic brother-in-arms Google doing if not tracking our activities, interests, opinions, needs, values, attitudes, and personality traits?

 Just think about all the different ways that these companies keep tabs on us.

 Ever confirmed that you’re attending an event on Facebook, or looked for a specific location on Google Maps?
 Those signal your activities.
 Ever joined a group on Facebook or searched for something on Google?
 Bam – they have your interests.

-It of course goes deeper than this.
+All of that, of course, goes deeper than this.
 Tracking from Facebook and Google is planted all over the web, so these companies are collecting data about you no matter where you go.

 In essence, there is a silent, never-ending psychographic survey running at all times.

-For example, the it’s perfectly common for websites around the web, from ecommerce to news, to use all sorts of Facebook and Google tools, such as Google Analytics, Google AdSense, Facebook Connect, Facebook Custom Audience, and so on.
+For example, it’s perfectly common for websites around the web, from ecommerce to news, to use all sorts of Facebook and Google tools, such as Google Analytics, Google AdSense, Facebook Connect, Facebook Custom Audience, and so on, to target prospective customers.
 There’s also Facebook Social Graph, which is designed to identify connections between Facebook users.